codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 See [Promotion Workflows in product releases]({{site.baseurl}}/docs/promotions/product-releases/#promotion-workflows-in-product-releases)

 ## Promotion Workflows in Promotion Policies
-Workflows are assigned on creating Promotion Policies.
+Workflows are assigned within Promotion Policies.
 A Promotion Policy governs the promotion behavior for each environment.
 Accordingly, you can assign a Promotion Workflow to run for the environment before updating it with changes (Pre-Action Workflow), and after promoting the changes (Post-Action Workflow).

 {% include